Read My Latest

 Writers on the Farm

 At Quillisascut School of the Domestic Arts, August 12-16, 2026.
 Food is an essential part of the shared human experience, yet these connections fray when we do not acknowledge a food’s cultural ties or explore the bigger story about where our food comes from.
 How can we look beyond the merely delicious into something more complex, something that requires harder questions?
 What kind of food writing becomes possible when it is connected to ecosystems and farmers?
 In this multi-genre workshop for established and emerging food writers, students will deepen their explorations of food through personal narrative, firsthand experience, and research.
 We’ll discuss nonfiction, memoir, manifesto, fiction, poetry, folklore, and journalism, and we’ll write our own new work.
-Applications open April 1, 2026.
+Applications are open now through June 1.

 Pie School